 - 1. Return pro rata to each contributor the funds that have not been spent or obligated. - 2.
-Donate the funds that have not been spent or obligated to a charitable organization or organizations that meet the qualifications of Section 501(c)(3) of the Internal Revenue Code. - 3.
+Donate the funds that have not been spent or obligated to a charitable organization or organizations that meet the qualifications of Section 501(c)(3) of the Internal Revenue Code, except that the candidate may not be employed by the charitable organization to which he or she donates the funds - 3.
 Give not more than \$25,000 of the funds that have not been spent or obligated to the political party of which such candidate is a member. - 4.
 Give the funds that have not been spent or obligated: - a.
-In the case of a candidate for state office, to the state to be deposited in the General Revenue Fund; or - b.
-In the case of a candidate for office of a political subdivision, to such political subdivision, to be deposited in the general fund thereof. - 5.
+To the state to be deposited in either the Election Campaign Financing Trust Fund or the General Revenue Fund; or - b.
+To such political subdivision, to be deposited in the general fund thereof. - 5.
 Transfer funds to an office account.
 (See Chapter 20: Office Accounts.) - 6.
 In the case of a candidate elected to state office, retain up to \$20,000 in the campaign account for re-election to the same office.
 (See Chapter 21: Carryover Campaign Funds.)